ehendrix23/aioharmony/README.rst

 Protocol
 --------

 As the harmony protocol is being worked out, notes will be in PROTOCOL.md.
-Currently it is using web sockets due to a change by Logitech.
-Logitech has informed they will re-open XMPP sometime in January/2019.
-Once re-opened this library will be moved to use XMPP.

 Status
 ------